SuperTeam1nsa/rsnake/README.md

 - [ ] Add a save score (local db) with a pseudo got from cmdline
 - [ ] Add some performance log with tracing for example
-- [ ] Fix too much life display outside of screen
+- [ ] Snake grow, body element one by one increase as natural snake move, adding a display flag and init to negative position

 ## Installation Quick path